danabo/blog/content/posts/Liouville's Theorem.md

 A coordinate system is canonical if Hamilton's equations hold in that coordinate system, and a canonical transformation applied to canonical coordinates produces canonical coordinates.

-For some intuition pumps, see {{< locallink "Liouville Supplimental - Coordinate Transformations" "example-2d-phase-space" >}} and {{< locallink "Liouville Supplimental - Coordinate Transformations" "example-non-canonical" >}}
+For some intuition pumps, see {{< locallink "Liouville Supplemental - Coordinate Transformations" "example-2d-phase-space" >}} and {{< locallink "Liouville Supplemental - Coordinate Transformations" "example-non-canonical" >}}